IPsec Fault Tolerance

 Since version 7.0 of the ASA code, configuring interfaces in the firewall appliance is very similar to configuring interfaces in IOS-based platforms.
 If the firewall connection to the switch is an 802.1q trunk (the ASA supports 802.1q only, not ISL), you can create sub-interfaces corresponding to the VLANs carried over the trunk.
 Do not forget to assign a VLAN number to the sub-interface.
 The native (untagged) VLAN of the trunk connection maps to the physical interface and cannot be assigned to a sub-interface.

-So we know that the stateful firewall monitors the full state of active network connections and constantly analyses the complete context of traffic and data packets.
-Then we have the payload to consider.
-The payload is part of transmitted data that is the intended message, along with the headers and metadata sent only to enable payload delivery.
+So, we know that the stateful firewall monitors the entire state of active network connections and constantly analyses the complete context of traffic and data packets.
+Then, we have the payload to consider.
+The payload is part of transmitted data, the intended message, headers, and metadata sent only to enable payload delivery.

 Payloads offer transaction information, which can protect against some of the most advanced network attacks.
 For example, deep packet inspection configures the stateful firewall to deny specific Hypertext Transfer Protocol ( HTTP ) content types or specific File Transfer Protocol ( FTP ) commands, which may be used to penetrate networks.